steltenpower/ResearchToolsImprovementSuggestions/README.md

 - Think about how to use all screen space on a 40"+ 4K screen
 - Design questions and resulting data-format at the same time (one, can follow the other, and vice versa)
 - Keep respondents from reply-ing by e-mail with complaints/questions, but keep it in context.
 - Getting people to respond a 2nd time to a survey is even harder.
-Therefore do your utmost to prevent people from mailing out to all
+Therefore do your utmost to prevent people from mailing out surveys with problems, especially to many at the same time.

 atlas.ti:
 - Do some renaming.
 Even official trainers shorten Quotations to Quotes, which then sound too similar to codes.